 Programme of events

 The 2019 programme of lectures and field meetings as currently proposed is available as a single sheet using the link below.
-If preferred a 3‑fold leaflet for 2019 can also be downloaded.
+If preferred an up to date 3‑fold leaflet for 2019 can also be downloaded.

 The full programme for all previous years since 2005 can also be downloaded using the links below.